Hot Chocolatev13

 We can define a number of options on a per-field basis.

-In the Annotation-based approach we can define these options using properties on the [UsePaging] attribute.
+In the implementation-first approach we can define these options using properties on the [UsePaging] attribute.

 C#